cburggie/CBD2/README.md

 2) Make a copy of your Diablo II shortcut.
 Right click your new Diablo II shortcut and add the `-direct` and `-txt` switches the `target` field.
 It should now look like `"C:\Program Files (x86)\Diablo II\Diablo II.exe" -direct -txt`.

+## Mod Goals

+* improve drop rates of high-end runes and uniques so they are no longer astronomically small
+* allow access to Annihilus and Hellfire Torch
+* improve ability to customize items with cube recipes

 ## Included Changes

 ### CharStats.txt

+* characters start with full portal and identify books
 * characters start with the Horadric Cube
+* characters start with a Tal and an Eth rune
 * Assassins and Barbarians start with a second weapon instead of a buckler

 ### Experience.txt